-BT Comparable ccommodation PBT Accommodation PBT Administration Guidelines A7e General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) Accommodation General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have General Administration Directions Read Aloud and Repeated in Student's Native Language selected.
-Materials: Written general test administration directions are provided in the following language: Spanish If written general test administration directions are not available in the student's native language, a local translator fluent both in English and the student's native language may translate and read the directions in the language of the student.
-Test Administrator Training: Test Administrators, or other qualified interpreters, providing the general administration directions in languages other than English must review the directions in advance in order to provide consistent transadaptations.
-Test Administrators providing this accommodation ideally will be literate and fluent in English as well as in the student's native language.
-Test Administrators may collaborate with a local translator, if one is available.
-During Testing: The Test Administrator, or other qualified interpreter, reads aloud the general administration instructions in the student's native language.
-The student may request that directions be repeated.
-The student must be A7f General Administration Directions Clarified in Student's Native Language (by Test Administrator) General Administration Directions Clarified in Student's Native Language (by Test Administrator) tested in a separate setting.
-Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have General Administration Directions Clarified in Student's Native Language selected.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines 7eGeneral Administration Directions Read Aloud and General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) Before Testing: Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Read Aloud and Repeated in Student's Native Language selected.
+Materials: As of 2017-18, PARCC provides written general test administration directions in the following languages Arabic Chinese (Mandarin) Haitian Creole Navajo Polish Portuguese Russian Spanish Urdu Vietnamese If written general test administration directions are not available in the student's native language of the student.
+Test Administration directions in languages other than English must review the directions in advance in order to provide consistent transadaptations.
+Test Administrators providing this accommodation will ideally be literate and fluent in English, as well as in the student's native languages other than English, as well as in the student's native language and fluent in English, as well as in the student's native languages other than English, as well as in the student's native language is native language; or may collaborate with a local translator, if available.

+CBT Comparable PBT Accommodation PBT Administration Guidelines 7f General Administration Directions Clarified in Student's Native Language (by Test Administrator) (SR/PNP Reference CB) Available on: PARCC & DC Science Assessments General Administration Directions Clarified in Student's Native Language (by Test Administrator) Before Testing: Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Clarified in Student's Native Language selected.
 Test Administrator Training: Test Administrators providing this accommodation should be literate and fluent in English, as well as in the student's native language.
-During Testing: The Test Administrator clarifies general administration directions only in the student's native language; or Test Administrator should ideally be literate and fluent in English, as well as in the student's native language; or Test Administrator may be assisted by a translator who speaks the language of the student, if available.

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Tr of M ar nline ransadaptation f the DC CAPE lathematics nd Science ssessment in panish Paper-Based Edition of the Mathematics and Science Assessment in Spanish Paper-Based Edition of the Mathematics and Science Assessment in Spanish Ec th M ar As aper-Based dition of ne DC CAPE lathematics nd Science ssessment in panish Paper-Based Edition of the DC CAPE Mathematics and Science Assessment in Spanish Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Paper-Based Edition in Spanish selected.
+During Testing: The Test Administrator clarifies general administration directions only in the student's native language.
+Test Administrators, or other qualified interpreters, providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or Test Administrator may be assisted by a translator who speaks the language of the student, if available.
+7g Online Transadaptation of the Mathematics and Science Assessment in Spanish Paper-Based Edition of the Mathematics and Science Assessment in Spanish (SR/PNP Reference CE) Paper-Based Edition of the Mathematics and Science Assessment in Spanish 7h Paper-Based Edition of the Mathematics and Science Assessment in Spanish (SR/PNP Reference CE) Paper-Based Edition of the Mathematics and Science Assessment in Spanish Before Testing: Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition in Spanish selected.
 Materials: Paper-Based Edition of the Mathematics Assessment.
-Test Administrator Training: For ELs with disabilities, administrators must review the following: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper- Based DC CAPE Assessments.
-Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
-During Testing: The student takes a paper-based mathematics assessment in Spanish (or other native language as requested).
-Spanish kits for paper based assessment include an English version of the test booklet and math tools so the test can be administered in a bilingual format.
-Responses must be entered on the Spanish to be scored.
+Based on individual state policy, the mathematics assessment may be translated into additional languages.
+Test Administrator Training: For ELs with disabilities, administrators must review the following: